nunroca/SEISMIC_ALERT_SYSTEM/README.md

 <h2>KPIs</h2>
 <ul>
-<li>KPI: Percentage of Effective Coverage --> Objective: Expand the coverage of alerts.</li>
-<li>KPI: Average Reaction Time --> Objective: Improve the time and type of reaction.</li>
-<li>KPI: Average Users per Social Media Platform --> Objective: Ensure accessibility to the alert system.</li>
-<li>KPI: Accuracy Ratio of Current Alerts --> Objective: Increase accuracy and classification quality.</li>
+<li>KPI: Alert Response Time:
+  <p>This measures the time it takes for the alert system to notify the people after an earthquake event occurs.
+This KPI helps assess the speed and efficiency of your alert.</p></li>
+<li>KPI: Alert Reach:
+  <p>Assess the percentage of the population reached by the alerts.
+This KPI provides insights into the coverage and penetration of the alert system and helps identify areas or demographic groups that may need additional attention.</p></li>
+<li>KPI: Impact Assesment:
+  <p>Assess the impact of earthquakes by analyzing their relationships with secondary events, such as tsunamis and volcanic hazards.
+This KPI can provide insights into the potential consequences.
+Increase accuracy and clasification quality.</p></li>
 </ul>
 <p>All KPIs will be measured annually.</p>